 Figure 28 and Table 23 below shows the rate of alcohol permits per 100K population in each Region 3 county.
 In 2022, Palo Pinto, Somervell, and Cooke Counties have the highest rate of permits per 100K population, respectively.
 These counties have been the top three for the three-year period shown.
 Nine counties have a higher rate than Region 3.
-With the exception of Dallas, Tarrant, Wise, and Collin Counties, every county saw an increase in the rate of permits from 2020 to 2022.
+Notably, every single Region 3 county saw an increase in the rate of permits from 2018 to 2022.